 The Second and Greater Exodus of Israel

-There will be a second and greater Exodus of Israel unseen and unheard before!
-Moreover, the second Exodus will be so great that the first one from Egypt will not be remembered any longer.
-In fact, the stage for it is being set before our eyes for those who can see it.
+There will be a second and even a greater Exodus of Israel unseen and unheard before!
+Moreover, this second Exodus of Israel will be so great that the first one from Egypt will be remembered no more.
+The stage for the second Exodus is being set before our eyes for everyone to see.

 |Plagues||Exodus 1||Exodus 2|